Deadairx/Telegram-Karaoke-Queue/README.md

 # Karaoke Queue Bot

-This Telegram bot allows users to join a karaoke session and add YouTube videos to a shared queue for playback.
+This Telegram bot allows users to join a karaoke session and add YouTube videos to a shared queue for playback on a Chromecast device.
+This implementation is specifically designed for macOS.

 ## Features